Harry Styles Is Set To Be The Subject Of An Upcoming University Course

-Pop singer Harry Styles isn’t just a successful musician.
-He will soon be the subject of a course taught by Texas State University.
+Pop singer Harry Styles isn’t just a successful musician, soon he will be the subject of a course taught by Texas State University.
 While the initiative may sound surprising, it’s far from being an isolated case.
 Many universities in the US and the UK now offer their students classes focusing on major names in music.

 Louie Dean Valencia, associate professor of digital history at Texas State University, takes Harry Styles very seriously.
 So much so that he will be teaching a course dedicated exclusively to the “Watermelon Sugar” singer, starting next spring.
 The researcher announced the news, July 16, on Twitter, much to the delight of the British star’s many fans.